3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Introduction

 In \sref{s:abundance} we show that non-uniqueness is very rich, and we discuss an interesting particular type of Hamiltonian.

-In Sec. \sref{s:proof-TS-applications} we apply the main theorem from Sec. \sref{s:proof-TS} to prove the non-uniqueness of generalized ``preferred'' bases (in \sref{s:proof-PBS}), of factorizations into subsystems (in \sref{s:proof-TPS}), of $3$D-space structures, both as in the approach by Carroll and Singh (in \sref{s:proof-TPS-space}), and in general (in \sref{s:proof-emergent-space}), of generalized bases based on coherent states (in \sref{s:proof-coherent_states}), of environmental decoherence (in \sref{s:proof-PBS-sub}), and of emergent macro classicality (in \sref{s:proof-classicality}).
+In Sec. \sref{s:proof-TS-applications} we apply the main theorem from Sec. \sref{s:proof-TS} to prove the non-uniqueness of generalized ``preferred'' bases in \sref{s:proof-PBS}, of factorizations into subsystems in \sref{s:proof-TPS}, of $3$D-space structures as proposed by Carroll \& Singh and by Giddings in \sref{s:proof-TPS-space}, of $3$D-space structures in Quantum Gravity and in general in \sref{s:proof-emergent-space}, of generalized bases based on coherent states in \sref{s:proof-coherent_states}, of environmental decoherence in \sref{s:proof-PBS-sub}, and of emergent quasi-classicality, exemplified with Carroll \& Singh's \emph{quantum mereology} in \sref{s:proof-classicality}.

-In Sec. \sref{s:passive_travel} we show that the assumption that the {\MQS} is the only fundamental structure has strange consequences: the state vector representing the present state equally represents all the past and future states and alternative realities.
-In Sec. \sref{s:avoid-problem} we discuss the possible options with which the results from this article leave us.
+In Sec. \sref{s:passive_travel} we show that assuming the {\MQS} to be the only fundamental structure has strange consequences: the state vector representing the present state equally represents all the past and future states, as well as alternative realities.
+In Sec. \sref{s:avoid-problem} we discuss the possible options with which the results from this article leave us, connecting them with the various interpretations of QM.